AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 Now you have this image you can ==start PCOT==.

-## Setting up the camera directory
+## Setting up the cameras and reflectances directories

 Your data may come from a number of different cameras, and different cameras have different parameters and filter sets.
-PCOT needs to be able to find the files which describe these cameras.
+You may also use different calibration targets (e.g. the PCT or a Macbeth/Babel Colorchecker, or just Spectralon patches) which have different reflectance values.
+PCOT needs to be able to find the files which describe these cameras and targets.
 It does this when it starts up.

-When it can't find these files, PCOT will pop up a dialog box asking if you want to set a camera directory.
-You should select either the camera directory provided by your team, or the default camera directory - this will be the `cameras` directory inside the main PCOT directory.
+When it can't find these files, PCOT will pop up dialog boxes asking if you want to set these directories.
+You should either select the directories provided by your team, or use the default "cameras" and "reflectances" directories inside the PCOT installation.

-More cameras can be downloaded from the
-[PCOT Cookbook site](http://pcot.aber.ac.uk/), which also contains useful "recipes" for doing common operations.
+More cameras and reflectances can be downloaded from the [PCOT Cookbook site](http://pcot.aber.ac.uk/), which also contains useful "recipes" for doing common operations.

+@@@ warning
+Make sure you keep your camera files in a separate directory from the reflectances.
+@@@

 ## Introduction to the user interface